AyraHikari/RetroMusicPlayer/README.md

 ### 🗂️ License

-Retro Music Player is released under the GNU General Public License v3.0 (GPLv3), which can be found [here](LICENSE.md)
+Nusantara Music Player is released under the GNU General Public License v3.0 (GPLv3), which can be found [here](LICENSE.md)

->Please note: Retro Music Player is an offline music player app.
+>Please note: Nusantara Music Player is an offline music player app.
 It
 >doesn't support music downloading or online music streaming.